Active cooling: Indirect

+Electronic device cooling

 Other applications

 Besides normal commercial usage of active cooling, researchers are also looking for ways to improve the implementation of active cooling into various technologies.

-Thermoelectric Generator(TEG)
+Thermoelectric generator (TEG)

 The thermoelectric generator, or TEG, is a power source that has been recently experimented with to test its viability in maintaining active cooling.
 It is a device that makes use of the Seebeck effect to convert heat energy into electrical energy.
 Applications of the power source are more commonly found in technologies requiring high power.
 Examples include space probes, aircraft, and automobiles.

 In a 2019 research, the viability of TEG active cooling was tested.
 The test was applied on a Raspberry PI3, a small single-board computer, equipped with a fan powered by TEG and was compared alongside another powered by a commercial passive cooler.
 Throughout the research, the voltage, the power, and the temperature in both of the Raspberry PIs were observed and recorded.
 The data showed that throughout the benchmark test, the TEG- powered Raspberry PI3 stabilized to a temperature a few Celsius lower than the passive cooling Raspberry PI3.
 The power produced by the TEG was also analyzed to measure the possibility of the fan having self-sustainable capabilities.
 Currently, using only TEG to power the fan isn't enough to be completely self-sustainable because it lacks enough energy for the initial startup of the fan.
 But, with the implementation of an energy accumulator, it would be possible.

 The power generation of TEG is given as:

 where $P_{TEG}$ is the power generated by TEG, $R_{thermal}$ is the thermal resistance, and $T_{TEG}$ is the temperature from TEG.

 Based on the result, the thermoelectric generator active cooling has been shown to effectively decrease and maintain temperatures that is comparable to commercial usage of passive coolers.